maxisme/wireguard-private-networking/README.md

 wireguard_mtu: 1500 # Optionally a MTU to set in the wg-quick file.
 Not set by default.
 Can also be set per host

 debian_enable_backports: true # if the debian backports repos should be added on debian machines

-client_vpn_ip: "" # if set an additional wireguard config file will be generated at the specified path on localhost
-client_wireguard_path: "~/wg.conf" # path on localhost to write client config, if client_vpn_ip is set

 # a list of additional peers that will be added to each server
 wireguard_additional_peers: